marviee/Cipher-Creation/README.md

 # Cipher-Creation
-Cipher class foe encryption &amp; decryption
+Cipher class for encryption and decryption